Business Taxes

 Key Points on Capital Expenses

-• Sale Expenses: Expenses directly related to the sale of investment property (e.g., brokerage fees, commissions) are reported on Form 8949, column (g), and reduce the amount of gain recognized.
+• Sale Expenses: Expenses directly related to the sale of investment property or other capital assets, such as brokerage commissions, sales commissions, and transfer fees, reduce the amount realized on the sale and therefore reduce the amount of gain recognized (or increase the loss recognized).

 Reporting Capital Expenses